microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 A more powerful and programmatic way of defining a custom header cell element is to create a header cell template using Microsoft's FAST Framework (the technology that this component library is built from).

-An simple example is shown below, but further documentation for defining a template can be found [here](https://www.fast.design/docs/fast-element/declaring-templates).
+A simple example is shown below, but further documentation for defining a template can be found [here](https://www.fast.design/docs/fast-element/declaring-templates).

 **Note**

-The major notable difference between this example and the custom cell example is that the array of objects that is passed to the `columnDefintions` property uses the `headerCellTemplate` and `headerCellFocusTargetCallback` keys (instead of `cellTemplate` and `cellFocusTargetCallback`).
+The major difference between this example and the custom cell example is that the array of objects that is passed to the `columnDefintions` property uses the `headerCellTemplate` and `headerCellFocusTargetCallback` keys (instead of `cellTemplate` and `cellFocusTargetCallback`).

 Additionally, all of these keys can be added to each object in the array to create a data grid that has _both_ custom cells and header cells.